Storm Bella leaves thousands without power across France

 Meanwhile, some 20,000 households in Wales had their electricity cut Sunday while delays were also seen on railways due to trees falling on the line.

-According to metrologists, Bella is expected to move further south and cause heavy winds in the Mediterranean region.
+According to metrologists, Bella is expected to move further south and cause strong winds in the Mediterranean region.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.